VentGrey/VentGrey/README.md

 ## Some work / contributing experience

-Currently the only worker and _BDFL_ [@UpVent](https://github.com/UpVent) :smiley_cat:
+_BDFL_ of [@UpVent](https://github.com/UpVent) a fully open-source / libre software company. :smiley_cat:

-:computer: Programmer and DevOps at [Future Lab](https://github.com/futurelabmx) and [CyberIndustree](https://github.com/ascorpmx)
+:computer: Programmer and DevOps at [Future Lab](https://github.com/futurelabmx).

 Some other places I've worked for:

+* As a freelancer (2015-2019)
 * Ambotics (2019-2019)
 * AsCard (2018 - 2020)
-* CyberIndustree (2020 - *)
+* CyberIndustree (2020 - 2020)
 * BrannAR (2017 - 2019)

-If you want to ask me why I curse in my code, any question or just wanna have a nice chit-chat you can reach me out in Telegram at: @PhantomCS
+If you want to ask me why I curse a heck-lot in my code, any question or just wanna have a nice chit-chat you can reach me out in Telegram at: @PhantomCS